-- Health and safety information is posted on the VSB main webpage and staff, parents, and others are encouraged to regularly check back to the webpage for updates or new information on COVID-19 and variants of concern. - District staff will receive updates which impact them regarding COVID-19 on a regular basis via the District or managers/supervisors. - o Students and parents will receive informational emails. - All parties are encouraged to visit the VSB main webpage for the most current VSB District Communicable Disease Prevention Plan.
+- Health and safety information is posted on the VSB main webpage and staff, parents, and others are encouraged to regularly check back to the webpage for updates or new information on communicable disease. - District staff will receive updates which impact them regarding communicable disease via the District or managers/supervisors when required. - Students and parents will receive informational emails. - All parties are encouraged to visit the VSB main webpage for the most current VSB District Communicable Disease Prevention Plan.